-The TWDB will draw funds for administration and technical assistance from the FFY 2022 Capitalization Grant in the amount of \$170,960.
+The TWDB will draw funds for administration and technical assistance from the FFY 2022

+Capitalization Grant in the amount of \$170,960 based on the original CWSRF allotment.
 For this grant, the TWDB has allocated funds in accordance with the third option listed above.